MakeMHz/xbox-hd-plus/manual/Installation Manual (Xbox Revision 1.6).md

 - XboxHDMI Main Board
 - XboxHDMI Flex PCB
-- 26AWG Stranded Red Wire for the 5V and 1.8V connections.
+- 26AWG Stranded Red Wire for the 5V.
 - 26AWG Stranded Orange Wire for the SPDIF connection.
 - 26AWG Stranded Black Wire for the ground connections.
 - 22AWG paired Wire for the SMBus connection.